2009 Cleveland Browns season: GM Kokinis fired

 On November 2, the Browns fired general manager George Kokinis after getting off to a disappointing 1–7 start.
 The Browns' statement said that Kokinis "is no longer actively involved with the organization."
 Owner Randy Lerner reportedly asked for his resignation, and when Kokinis refused, sought a dismissal "for cause."
 Head coach Eric Mangini was told by Lerner that his job was safe for the moment.

 Week 10: vs. Baltimore Ravens

 The Browns came out of their bye week with Brady Quinn as the starting quarterback again and looking to turn around their disappointing season.
 They hosted the Baltimore Ravens on Monday Night Football.
 Both teams played a scoreless first half, the first scoreless half in the NFL this season and only the ninth ever in 620 Monday Night Football games.
 The Ravens took over in the third with two touchdowns in 15 seconds (a 13-yard touchdown run from running back Ray Rice and safety Dawan Landry's 48-yard interception return for a touchdown).
 Kicker Steven Hauschka added a 44-yard field goal and the Browns could not score.
-This was the Browns' first shutout of the year.
+This was the Browns' first shutout loss of the year.

 With the loss, the Browns fell to 1–8.